Taylor Made Wine

 Chocolate Essence: Chocolate infused merlot port!
 Strong chocolate on the nose, the fruity complexity (raspberries and cherries) of the merlot port on the palette and a long, chocolate finish.
 This truly special wine is “dessert in a glass.”

 There are several others of course.
 I really like how they mix tart fruit with the Riesling grapes.
-All the ones I tasted worked for me… In fact, we bought a bottle of the cranberry Riesling and served it at Thanksgiving, along with a couple selections from Bishop’s Orchards (CTMQ Visit here) and a locally raised turkey from Gozzi’s Turkey Farm (CTMQ Visit here) – both down in Guilford.
+All the ones I tasted worked for me… In fact, we bought a bottle of the cranberry Riesling and served it at Thanksgiving, along with a couple selections from Bishop’s Orchards and a locally raised turkey from Gozzi’s Turkey Farm, both down in Guilford.

 One last note about Taylor Brooke: I really like their bottles and labels.
-While we didn’t get a free glass with our tasting (though they do sell them for a mere three bucks, we have far too many wine glasses already, but the one bottle we did buy was really attractive.
-Frosted glass with what appeared to be a handpainted label in the style of 19th century Americana painting.
+While we didn’t get a free glass with our tasting (we have far too many wine glasses already anyway), but the one bottle we did buy was really attractive.
+Frosted glass with what appeared to be a hand painted label in the style of 19th century Americana painting.
 Think Grandma Moses.

 Damian lasted for the entire visit and was very good (and cute) the whole time.
 I’m sure he’s quite tired of these winery trips, but hey man, I’m sure he’d be happy for his parents to win that trip to Spain.
-(Which, I’m thinking we didn’t win as I believe the drawing was earlier this week.
-I’m writing this in December.
-Guess we have to do this all over again next year… There are still a few wineries that we haven’t visited yet.
-Can’t wait.)
+(Which, I’m thinking we didn’t win as I believe the drawing was earlier the week I’m writing this.
+Guess we have to do this all over again next year… Can’t wait.)

-We thanked the nice folks at Taylor Brooke, wound our way down the crazy driveway and headed south into Woodstock’s town center where we made one more quick stop – all the way in England.
-CTMQ’s stop at Mrs Bridges’ Pantry.
+We thanked the nice folks at Taylor Brooke, wound our way down the crazy driveway and headed south into Woodstock’s town center where we made one more quick stop – all the way in England – at Mrs Bridges’ Pantry!